 Carter G. Woodson said, “The mere imparting of information is not education,” and that holds true for your product.
 If you’re focusing on the how at the expense of the why, you’re missing an opportunity to deliver real value to your users.

 There’s a difference between fixing a problem and papering over it.
-While a WYSIWYG might cover up any underlying problems with your UI, fixing the native user experience creates far more leverage in your core product.
+While a WYSIWYG might cover up any underlying problems with your user onboarding UI, fixing the native user experience creates far more leverage in your core product.

 WYSIWYG editors can inadvertently create visual bugs that can be hard to replicate and trace.
 But, more to the point, they often rely on snatching a user’s attention, interrupting the flow of work.